-There are idioms listed below.
-These ones start with the letter B. Their meaning is underneath each one.
+Here are several commonly used phrases and sayings starting with the letter “B.” You can find out what they mean under each one.
 For further details on an expression, give it a click (or tap).

 Back To Square One